simasan1017/gym_test/super_mario/README.txt

     - An action of '1' represents a key down, and '0' a key up.
     - To toggle the button, you must issue a key up, then a key down.

-Mode:
-    - The environment can be initialized with 3 different modes:

-    - "human" - Initializes fceux so a human can play the game (inputs from step() are ignored)
-    - "normal" - Initializes fceux with default rendering speed
-    - "fast" (default) - Initializes fceux to run the emulation as fast as possible

 Initiating the environment:
     - SuperMarioBros can be initiated with: